HEMOPHILIA ADOPTION ADVOCACY, SUPPORTED BY HFM

-HFM’s Advocacy and Outreach Coordinator, Shari Luckey, oversees the Hemophilia Adoption Program.
+HFM’s Program Manager, Shari Luckey, oversees the Hemophilia Adoption Program.
 Shari has 4 children of her own with bleeding disorders, the youngest, adopted from China in 2010.
 Shari brings a valuable network of connections within the adoption community who inform her of orphaned children with hemophilia around the world.

 As orphaned children with hemophilia are located, Shari works to connect the children to forever families in the United States.
 Once a child is matched to a family, HFM provides support to the adoption family by connecting them to the hemophilia adoption community as well as local bleeding disorders organizations and Hemophilia Treatment Centers.